gdha/pi4-temperature2graphite/README.md

 /usr/bin/kubectl -n graphite get pods -o wide | tail -1 | awk '{print $6}'
 ```

 to find the IP address of the graphite pod and use this as target to send the temperature data to it.
+Of course, we do assume that the graphite pod exists and can store its data in a PVC (on a k3s cluster).